 system and the Boy Scout movement in America.

-to change the way people see wolves and the wilderness.
-In his efforts to find, capture, and kill Lobo, Seton came to understand the animal's
+history, helping to change the way people see wolves and the wilderness.
+In his efforts to find, capture, and kill Lobo, Seton came to

 A combination of wildlife and history, this film is based on the personal diaries of Ernest Thompson Seton himself.

 Seton was to later write, "Ever since Lobo, my sincerest wish has been to impress upon people that each of our native

 wild creatures is in itself a precious heritage that we have no right to destroy or put beyond the reach of our children."